Note Payable

 What is a Note Payable?

-In terms of the agreement, the interest rate may be fixed where you'll pay fixed interest on the amount outstanding over the life of the loan.
-It could also be variable where the interest on the loan changes in conjunction with the rate the lender charges its best customers.
+In terms of the agreement, the interest rate may be fixed where you'll pay the same interest rate on the amount outstanding over the life of the loan.
+It could also be variable where the interest on the loan changes based on certain factors, such as a benchmark interest rate.

 Typically, a note payable contains the following information: